briangormanly/ml/README.md

 This was developed on MacOS and tested on a couple Linux distributions.
 I have no intentions of testing this on Windows for personal reasons :expressionless:.
-If you do test it and it works, let me know.:smiley:
+If you do test it and it works, let me know :smiley:.

 ## Features in v0.1